 Most divorces don’t end amicably.
 The key is being open to out of court resolution rather than fighting in court.
 With a collaborative divorce, both participants have expert guidance to resolve their differences.
 You don’t have to be collaborative for collaborative process to work.
 You do need to trust your collaboratively-trained lawyer.

 What Is Collaborative Law?

-Collaborative Law Definition: Collaborative law, sometimes known as collaborative practice, divorce or family law, is an out of court process, like mediation, where each person has a lawyer to help them reach resolution.
-In collaborative process, you can choose financial and psychology profssionals Sometimes, other professionals will assist to help reach a settlement.
+Collaborative Law Definition: Collaborative law, sometimes known as collaborative practice, divorce or family law, is an out of court process, like meditation, where each person has a lawyer to help them reach a resolution.
+In collaborative process, you can choose financial and psychology professionals.
+Sometimes, other professionals will assist to help reach a settlement.
 The settlement should at least satisfy both sides and protect children while avoiding the threat of litigation.
 The process enables a fair settlement.
 The voluntary process is started when each party signs a contract (a “participation agreement”) committing to the process.
 Once signed, the participation agreement prevents the retained lawyers from taking one-sided positions in court.

 Collaborative Divorce Benefits

 Choosing a collaborative divorce instead of court litigation benefits you with:

 - A shorter timeline for your case, usually around 30-70% less than court could take

 - An informal environment tailored to your needs, schedule and timeline for your life